reactive-python/reactpy-django/docs/src/reference/template-tag.md

 !!! warning "Pitfall"

-    Your provided Python file is loaded directly into the client (web browser) **as raw text**, and ran using a PyScript interpreter.
+    Similar to JavaScript, your provided Python file is loaded directly into the client (web browser) **as raw text** to run using the PyScript interpreter.
 Be cautious about what you include in your Python file.

-    As a result of running client-side, Python packages within your local environment (such as those installed via `pip install ...`)  are **not accessible** within PyScript components.
+    As a result being client-sided, Python packages within your local environment (such as those installed via `pip install ...`)  are **not accessible** within PyScript components.

 <!--pyscript-raw-text-end-->